vignan-vizag/admin-assessment-backend-r/OVERALL_LEADERBOARD_FEATURE.md

   - `totalTests`: Number of tests completed
   - `averageScore`: Average score per test
   - `categoryBreakdown`: Detailed scores by category
+- `appliedFilters`: Object showing the filters applied to the query
+  - `graduationYear`: The graduation year being analyzed
+  - `branch`: Branch filter applied or "All branches"
+  - `section`: Section filter applied or "All sections"
+  - `limit`: Number of results returned
-- `totalStudentsEvaluated`: Total number of students with scores across all years
+- `totalStudentsEvaluated`: Total number of students with scores matching filters
-- `studentsFromYears`: Array of graduation years found in the data
+- `totalStudentsInYear`: Total number of students in the graduation year
-- `totalCollectionsProcessed`: Number of student collections examined
 - `categories`: Available test categories
-- `message`: Descriptive message about the response
+- `message`: Descriptive message about the response including applied filters

 ## How It Works

-1. **Collection Discovery**: Automatically finds all student collections ending with '_students'
-2. **Year Parsing**: Extracts graduation year from collection names (e.g., '2026_students' → 2026)
+1. **Year Selection**: Uses the specified graduation year from the URL parameter
-3. **Data Aggregation**: Queries each collection for students with completed tests
+2. **Data Query**: Queries the specific year's student collection for students with completed tests
+3. **Filtering**: Applies optional branch and section filters
 4. **Score Calculation**: Uses the optimized `totalmarks` field for performance
-5. **Global Ranking**: Sorts all students across all years by total score
+5. **Ranking**: Sorts students by total score in descending order
-6. **Top 25 Selection**: Returns the highest scoring 25 students
+6. **Top N Selection**: Returns the highest scoring N students (default: 25)

 ## Use Cases

-1. **Institution-wide Excellence Recognition**: Identify top performers across all batches
+1. **Year-wise Excellence Recognition**: Identify top performers within a specific graduation year
-2. **Inter-batch Comparison**: Compare performance across different graduation years
+2. **Branch-wise Analysis**: Compare performance within departments
-3. **Academic Analytics**: Analyze overall institutional performance trends
+3. **Section-wise Ranking**: Analyze performance at section level
-4. **Scholarship/Award Selection**: Merit-based selections across all students
+4. **Merit-based Selections**: Rank students for awards, scholarships within a year

 ## Technical Notes